 The Vanderbilt Graduate School and the Department of English offer a number of stipends and scholarships.
 Such awards are limited and competitive.
 Normally, financial awards are available only for students seeking fall semester admission.
 Amounts and conditions for each type of financial aid vary; see the DGS for details.
 Financial awards are paid out on a twelve-month schedule.

 - Students with the University Fellowship do not teach in their first year.
-After writing a thesis in May of the first year and completing 30 hours of coursework in fall of the second year, students are awarded the M.A. degree.
-After completing the first year of coursework in good standing and completing the thesis, students are eligible to teach one course per semester for the following four years as TAs.
+After writing a thesis in May of the first year and completing 30 hours of coursework by fall of the second year, students are awarded the M.A. degree.
+After completing the first year of coursework in good standing and completing the thesis, students usually teach one writing-intensive course per semester for the following four years as TAs.
 Opportunities for service-free semesters in the fifth year are described further below.
 Students entering Vanderbilt with an M.A. follow the same path (i.e., we do not award advanced standing to students entering with an M.A.

 - The Teaching Assistantship begins for students in good standing at the beginning of their second year (see above).
 TAs usually teach one section of a variety of 1000-level English courses each semester for four years.
 If extra sections (and, thus, a larger stipend) are available, they are distributed by seniority and according to the quality of previous teaching.
 If in its annual review of all program participants the Graduate Committee finds inadequate the progress of any student toward the degree (unmet course or language requirements, one or more "Incompletes," poor academic or teaching evaluations), financial support may be terminated.
 The Teaching Assistantship is available for a maximum of four years and includes the University Tuition Scholarship described above.
 (In other words, tuition is still covered, as is student health insurance.)